jamesaud/music-data-mining/README.md

 This is not well documented.
 Most of the code exists in Jupyter notebooks if you want to clone the repository and read through them

+Machine learning to do song rank prediction.
+I.e. given a song, predict what its rank on the charts will be!
+Also, genre prediction and interesting search algorithms are explored!

 ## Results

 Check out the final presentation for predicting song ranking: